What is Frequency Response in Headphones and Speakers?

 As I mentioned in the introduction, the headphone frequency response alone is not enough to gauge the sound quality of your desired device.
 There are several other specs you need to consider.

 Frequency Range: The frequency range defines the minimum and maximum frequencies the headphones/speakers can reproduce.
 It doesn’t give us a direct indication of the headphone frequency response.
-For audio output devices, a narrow range of frequencies is definitely not a good thing, so make sure the headphones cover the audible range of 20Hz-20kHz.
+For audio output devices, a narrow range of frequencies is definitely not a good thing, so ensure the headphone’s frequency response is 20Hz-20kHz.

 Sensitivity: The sensitivity of headphones and speakers refer to the loudness (also called the sound pressure level) measured at 1mW or 1W for headphones and speakers, respectively.
 On average, a headphone output range of 90dB SPL/mW to 105dB SPL/mW is usually considered loud enough without noticeable distortion.
 (The same values apply to speakers with W instead of mW.)